Why I Dislike the World

-One of the main reasons of which people have been disagreeing with my philosophical ideology over the years, was because much of it, even before my presence online, was primarily based on my own personal experience with the world.
-In other words the roots to the philosophy I present to the world has first came from a personal bias towards the way I experience the world around me; a way of which I'd like to record and share with you in this article.
+One of the main reasons people have been disagreeing with my philosophical ideology over the years is because much of it, even before I was online, was primarily based on my own personal experience of the world.
+In other words, the roots of the philosophy I present to the world first came from a personal bias towards the way I experience the world around me; a way of which I'd like to record and share with you in this article.

-And indeed, although I run a site and a large community on Quora called the Museum of Wisdom, I did not manage finding the job I've been waiting for, for a year, even though only recently I was applied for the cooperation of the two ministries to try and help me out (never mind that the COVID19 plague is delaying it since the entire country is practically on lockdown).
+And indeed, although I run a site and a large community on Quora called the Museum of Wisdom, I did not manage finding the job I've been waiting for, for a year.
+Only recently did I apply for the cooperation of the two ministries to try and help me out (never mind that the COVID-19 plague is delaying it since the entire country is practically on lockdown).

 To further advocate the point of how powerful is our personal bias, I'd like to introduce you to the questions I constantly ask myself every day; questions you might find odd because they might be absurd to you:

-These four questions are frequently asked by myself in my mind because of my double-disabilities; questions those who do not suffer from either anxiety or autism might not ask themselves (autism -- because autistic people suffer from sensory overload).
+These four questions are frequently asked by myself in my mind because of my double-disabilities; questions those who do not suffer from either anxiety or Asperger's might not ask themselves (Asperger's — because people with it suffer from sensory overload).
 It is also important to mention that autistic people are likelier to suffer from wellbeing problems than "regular" people.

 I enjoy drinking 2 or 3 cups of coffee each day while my cat accompanies me whenever I go.
-I enjoy listening to whatever music I like listening to as of the moment.
-I enjoy conversations with my parents, writing articles, and generally-speaking, aside of my auditory/verbal anxieties, I am glad to be alive.
-But as long as the External World threatens my wellbeing, even if such threat is way-beneath any part of intentionality whatsoever, I still believe I have a good reason, to dislike the world and to instead focus on my quest for a calmer, safer-feeling mind.
+I enjoy listening to whatever music I like listening to at the moment.
+I enjoy conversations with my parents, writing articles, and generally speaking, aside from my auditory/verbal anxieties, I am glad to be alive.
+But as long as the External World threatens my wellbeing, even if such threat is way beneath any part of intentionality whatsoever, I still believe I have a good reason to dislike the world and to instead focus on my quest for a calmer, safer-feeling mind.

-And I shall end this article with a simple insight: none of us can actually change the world, and because of that, I prefer to leave the larger, quote-on-quote "mainstream" world and its culture behind me, for I belong in the shadows of inherit eccentricity, and in no way to defeatism, as I have yet to give up on my quest for long-term serenity.
+And I shall end this article with a simple insight: none of us can actually change the world, and because of that, I prefer to leave the larger, quote-unquote "mainstream" world and its culture behind me.
+I belong in the shadows of inherit eccentricity, and in no way to defeatism, as I have yet to give up on my quest for long-term serenity.